-- 1. Name of candidate: - 2.
+SPB.
+1. Name of candidate: 2.
 Are you currently in receipt of a Teacher's Pension?
-YES / NO

-If your answer to one or more of question numbers 4, 6 and 9 below is YES, the appointing authority may conclude you have a potential conflict of interest for the purposes of this role, subject to your responses to the remaining questions.

-- 3. If you are currently in paid employment, what is your job title and the name of the organisation you work for: - 4.
+YES NO a your answer to one or more of question numbers 4, 6 and 9 below is YES, the ppointing authority may conclude you have a potential conflict of interest for the urposes of this role, subject to your responses to the remaining questions.
+3. If you are currently in paid employment, what is your job title and the name of the organisation you work for: 4 De veu helieve that veur duties in the maid applevment in guesties 2 shave speats a 4.
 Do you believe that your duties in the paid employment in question 3 above create a potential conflict of interest for you?
-YES / NO - 5.
+YES NO 5.
 If your answer to 4 above was NO, what are your grounds for believing this:

-- 6. A conflict of interest could arise if a member of your immediate family was employed in the pensions or related industries, such as the life insurance industry.
+6. A conflict of interest could arise if a member of your immediate family was employed in the pensions or related industries, such as the life insurance industry.
 Does such a situation exist in your immediate family?
-YES / NO - If your answer to question 6 above was YES, do you believe that this creates a potential conflict of interest for you?
-YES / NO - 8.
+YES NO 7.
+If your answer to question 6 above was YES, do you believe that this creates a potential conflict of interest for you?
+YES NO 8.
 If your answer to 7 above was NO, what are your grounds for believing this?

-- You or your immediate family may have personal investments in the shares of pension providers or life assurance providers.
+9. You or your immediate family may have personal investments in the shares of pension providers or life assurance providers.
 Does such a situation exist for you?
-YES / NO - 10.
+YES NO 10.
 If your answer to question 9 above was YES, do you believe that this creates a potential conflict of interest for you?
-YES / NO - 11.
-If your answer to question 10 above was NO, what are your grounds for believing this? - 12.
-Do you have any other commitments, connections or responsibilities which could be reasonably perceived to be relevant to the role for which you have applied?
+YES NO 11.
+If your answer to question 10 above was NO, what are your grounds for believing this?
+12. Do you have any other commitments, connections or responsibilities which could be reasonably perceived to be relevant to the role for which you have applied?
 If so, please specify them below, and be aware that they may be published in a public Register of Interests of Board members: